bcgov/designatedlands/README.md

           -e PG_DATABASE=designatedlands ^
           --name=dlpg ^
           crunchydata/crunchy-postgres-appdev

+10. Finally, add the `lostgis` functions to the database (again, modifying database connection paramaters as required):

+        psql -U designatedlands -f sql/ST_Safe_Difference.sql designatedlands
+        psql -U designatedlands -f sql/ST_Safe_Intersection.sql designatedlands
+        psql -U designatedlands -f sql/ST_Safe_Repair.sql designatedlands

+### Additional Docker notes

-  Running the container like this:
+running the container like this:

   - runs PostgreSQL in the background as a daemon
   - allows you to connect to it on port 5433 from localhost or 127.0.0.1 (port number modified to avoid conflict with existing installations)
   - sets the default user to designatedlands
   - sets the password for this user *and * the postgres user to password
   - creates a PostGIS and PL/R enabled database named designatedlands
   - names the container dlpg

   As long as you don't remove this container it will retain all the data you put in it.
 To start it up again:

         docker start dlpg

-5. Add the `lostgis` functions to the database (again, modifying database connection paramaters as required):

-    psql -U designatedlands -f sql/ST_Safe_Difference.sql designatedlands
-    psql -U designatedlands -f sql/ST_Safe_Intersection.sql designatedlands
-    psql -U designatedlands -f sql/ST_Safe_Repair.sql designatedlands

 ## Configuration